 - The expertise of the Multidisciplinary Thoracic Oncology Conference for consensus treatment decisions

 - Access to the newest standard and investigational therapies

 - Opportunities to meet with a treatment navigator, dietitian, and social worker to discuss concerns or special needs

 - Quick turnaround of reports to referring physicians

 Offering the Newest in Less-Invasive Technologies

-The Thoracic Oncology Program focuses on the care of patients with intrathoracic (related to the chest) cancers - including lung cancer - as well as research aimed at developing more effective therapy for these diseases.
-The program is staffed by thoracic surgeons, medical and radiation oncologists, pulmonologists, gastroenterologists, radiologists, pathologists and nurses dedicated to providing patients with the best possible care.
+The Thoracic Oncology Program focuses on the care of patients with thoracic (related to the chest) cancers - including lung cancer - as well as research aimed at developing more effective diagnosis and therapy for these diseases.
+The program is staffed by thoracic surgeons, medical and radiation oncologists, pulmonologists, gastroenterologists, radiologists, pathologists, and nurses dedicated to providing patients with the best possible care.

 The Thoracic Oncology Program has also developed and participated in numerous clinical trials for patients with all stages of small cell and non-small cell lung cancer to evaluate novel therapeutic strategies using leading-edge chemotherapy agents and radiotherapy techniques.

 The sooner a cancer is found and treatment begins, the better the chances are that the treatment will be successful.
 Screening is the use of tests to detect a disease in people without symptoms of that disease.
 In people at high risk for lung cancer, screening for lung cancer can save lives.
 Our lung cancer screening program offers people the chance to understand their lung cancer risk in a personalized fashion using a web-based decision aid developed by University of Michigan experts (www.shouldIscreen.com).
 This is available in both English and Spanish versions.